-Human plasma and biological products are at significant risks from viruses.
-Both the US FDA and EMA have in place rigorous guidelines for viral safety.
-A number of approaches have been employed for the inactivation or removal of viruses in human plasma, harnessing therapeutic proteins derived from human plasma and preparation of recombinant biologics.
-Current approaches are not always effective against a wide spectrum of human and animal viruses, sometimes encumbered by process-specific deficiencies, and often result in denaturation of the biologics that they are designed to protect.
-Currently, there is no commercially available, FDA-approved technology for the inactivation of non-enveloped viruses in units of and/or pooled human plasma and biologics, and only one method has been approved for units of plasma that inactivates some but not all known non-enveloped viruses
+Human plasma, biologics and medical devices are at significant risks from virus and bacterial pathogens.
+Both the FDA and EMA have in place rigorous guidelines for pathogen reduction and product safety.
+A number of approaches have been employed for the reduction of pathogens in human plasma, therapeutic proteins derived from human plasma, recombinant biologics and medical devices.
+Current approaches are not always effective against a wide spectrum of human and animal viruses, are sometimes encumbered by process-specific deficiencies, and often result in denaturation of the biologics and devices that they are designed to protect.
+Currently, there is no commercially available, FDA-approved technology for the inactivation of non-enveloped viruses in pooled human plasma and biologics, and only one method has been approved for units of plasma that inactivates some but not all known non-enveloped viruses.

-CFI™ pathogen inactivation technology works, in part, by first permeating and inflating virus particles with the selected Superfluids™ under pressure.
+Technology: CFI™ pathogen inactivation technology works, in part, by first permeating and inflating virus particles with the selected SuperFluids™ under pressure.
 The overfilled particles are then quickly decompressed, and the dense-phase fluid rapidly changes into a gaseous state rupturing the virus particles at their weakest points — very much like the embolic disruption of the ear drums of a scuba diver who surfaces too rapidly.
-The disruption of viral structure and release of nucleic acids prevent replication and infectivity of the CFI treated viral particle.
+The disruption of viral structure and release of nucleic acids prevent infectivity and replication of the CFI™ treated viral particle.